Vandivier/arias-tale-rpg/docs/places.md

    - Iron Flame Book Summary
 -->

-- Evergreen
+1. Evergreen

-  - Aetheria
+   1. Aetheria
-  - Dragonica
+   2. Dragonica
+   3. Olympia
-  - Obsidia
+   4. Obsidia
       - Coast of Echoes
       - Forest of Echoes
         - Lake of Whispers
         - Town of Echoes
         - Forest of Echoes
         - Whispering Woods
         - Crossroads of the Elements
         - Adlais
       - Obsidian Forest
       - Eastgate
       - Bronzepaw Hamlet
       - Three other settlements northeast of the Whispering Woods
       - The region is bounded to the north by mountains, and to the south ocean or sea.
+   5. Raefun
-  - Old Pillar
+   6. Old Pillar
-  - Raefun
-  - Olympia
-  - TODO: The Oceans and More!
+   7. Triton, the largest merfolk ocean civilization, and above ground it is also the sole island civilization of Evergreen
+   8. Neptune, a merfolk civilization in the sea between the continents
+   9. Regalis
+   10. Judah, a desert region
+   11. Elysia, a region of mainly plains
+   12. Goblin Hollow, a network of underground caves and tunnels adjacent to Raefun
+   13. Antiqua, the cursed former capital district of the The Empire of Solara 14.
+   15.

-- Earth
+2. Earth

    - United States of North America
    - Texas
    - United States of Greater Brazil
    - New Europe
    - Australia
    - Other Unknown Regions

-- Other Unknown Worlds
+3. Other Unknown Worlds!